terok_sandbox

 ¶

-Shared credentials directory (DB, routes, env mounts).
+Shared vault directory (DB, routes, env mounts).

-gate_port = 9418
+gate_port = field(default_factory=_default_gate_port)

 class-attribute